Discovering how “The Emily Test” can offer new—and better—perspectives to design

 Spending time on the dark lanes of Christchurch, New Zealand, highlights the importance of considering personal safety, gender, and what’s right for everyone

-Multi-consultancy/multidiscipline teams have been undertaking an assessment of the Christchurch Cycleway in New Zealand and associated redevelopment projects to ensure that the projects are fit for purpose and safe for all users.
+Multi-consultancy/multidiscipline teams have been undertaking an assessment of the Christchurch Cycleway in New Zealand and associated redevelopment projects to ensure that the projects are safe for all users.
 A new and innovative process has been developed that considers the users for a project and the nature and extent that this project would have on their safety.
 The Safety Audit and Network Functionality framework (SANF) process considers not only the “typical” safety elements but also how a design impacts the interaction of various users and their personal risk profiles.

 During this process, teams were required to assess the projects from many angles.
 One of our first projects looked at a shared facility that ran along urban streets and through an open reserve area that backed onto an industrial development.
 So, understanding the use of this facility during hours without sunlight was essential to the assessment.
 What did we do?
 We placed ourselves directly into that environment and considered the proposed design from many angles.

 Here’s a step-by-step breakdown of our process:

 Oftentimes as professionals, we look at a design through a technical lens.
 We know the design guidelines and can apply them to a task.
 The design may be technically correct, but it also may miss the mark for the user experience.